allo-protocol/allo-contracts/README.md

 ## Terminology

-- **Program Operators**: wallets that have the permission to create & manage the program
+- **Project Operators**: wallets that have the permission to create & manage a project
-- **Program**: maintained by Program Operators which together form a team
+- **Project**: maintained by Project Operators who can create or apply to a round
 - **Round Operators**: wallets that have the permission to create & manage the round
-- **Round**: created by a Program and deal with everything relating to running a round
+- **Round**: created by a Project and deal with everything relating to running a round
 - **Voter** : wallet who cast a vote to a grant during the round